JunZhangNPO/Academia/Audio/Audio+Python.md

 * Audio relevant Packages
+pydub  //segment audio into pieces speechrecognition // audio to text
 Librosa  //ffmpeg--add it into environmental variable pyaudio  //cross platform audio output/input stream library wave //
+Parselmouth // https://parselmouth.readthedocs.io/en/stable/   Then you can use Praat in Python.

 * librosa.load //
 offset & duration: get a part of the audio